engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 = Does Defender protect against harmful bots? =

 Yes!
-Defender’s Firewall gives you robust site protection by allowing you to block bad bot IPs.
+Defender’s Firewall gives you robust site protection and security by allowing you to block bad bot IPs.

 = Can I use Defender with other security plugins? =

 You can.
-Just make sure not to enable the same features in the third-party plugin, that you also have enabled in Defender, as this might cause conflicts.
+Just make sure not to enable the same security features in the third-party plugin, that you also have enabled in Defender, as this might cause conflicts.

 = Is Defender compatible with WordPress Multisite? =